-An important goal of the law is ensuring that individuals and families have access to affordable, high-quality health coverage.
-It also makes it much easier for people to shop for private health coverage, to get financial assistance to help pay for private insurance, and to apply for Medicaid.
+An important goal of the law is ensuring that people have affordable, high-quality health coverage.
+It also makes it much easier for people to shop for private health coverage, to get lower monthly premiums for private insurance, and to apply for Medicaid.

 The District of Columbia established DC Health Link to help people find, compare, and enroll in health coverage that meets their needs and budget.
 Below is a summary of the major parts of the law that affect individuals and families.

 Putting You in the Driver's Seat